invana/invana.github.io/get-started.md

 ---
 layout: get-started
 title: Get Started
-description: Building your first knowledge graph
+description: How to get started with building your first knowledge graph with Invana
 ---